-people little create It might also include the following words, with hyphens indicating acceptable breaking points:
+It might also include the following words, with hyphens indicating acceptable breaking points:

 '''

 con-vert-ible

 tan-gible

 tri-angle

+'''

 By default, Microsoft Word breaks all of those words badly:

+'''

 con-ver-ti-ble

 tang-i-ble

 trian-gle

 '''

-Fancy typesetting programs, like Adobe InDesign, already have the ability to use a hyphenation exception list.
-Now, with this feature, you can use one in Microsoft Word.
-Editor's ToolKit Plus comes with a list created especially for Word, but you should add to it as needed.
+Typesetting programs like Adobe InDesign already have the ability to use a hyphenation exception list.
+Now you can use one in Microsoft Word.
+Editor's ToolKit Plus comes with a list created especially for Word, but you should modify it as needed.
 The list is called HyphenationExceptionsList.docx, and it should be placed in your default Documents folder, which is where Editor's ToolKit Plus expects to find it.
 The words on the list are not case sensitive.
-The list entry for people will catch both people and People; the entry for tan-gible will catch tan-gible as well as Tan-gible.
+The entry for people catches both people and People; the entry for tan-gible catches tan-gible as well as Tan-gible.

-Words on the list without hyphens (such as people) will be set to "No Proofing"-which means that the word will not be automatically hyphenated or break over a line.
+Words on the list without hyphens (such as people) will be set to "No Proofing"- which means that the word will not be automatically hyphenated or break over a line.
 If you also use the feature that converts directly applied formatting (such as italic) to character styles, this "No Proofing" will be marked with a "No Break" character style for use in InDesign.